MXCzkEVM/SupernodeV2-devdocs/docs/Designs/XSD.md

 Auction formula: The equation governing the offered interest rate for a loan during an auction, as the auction progresses.

 XSD mint basket: The selection of the Sensor Tokens and IoT NFTs that can use to mint XSD.

+Minimal IoT NFT transactions: The minimal trading transactions that an IoT NFT can be used as a collateral.

 In MXC's implementation of XSD, after a 180-day waiting period, these parameters can be managed by MXC governance to ensure optimal performance and adapt to changing market conditions in a decentralized way.